 August 2022

 How does a winery prepare for harvest?
 Among the many tasks is preparing the cellar to receive new oak barrels.
-This 2022 vintage marks Ridge Vineyards’ 60th harvest, but for Trester Goetting, Winemaker at Monte Bello, it’s his first on the mountain.
-Here, he describes the steps we took to prepare for the 2022 harvest at our Monte Bello Winery:
+This 2022 vintage marks Ridge Vineyards’ 60th harvest; here, we describe the steps we took to prepare for harvest at our Monte Bello Winery:

 “Every year during the late spring and early summer months, our production team is busy moving empty barrels around in order to make room for the new barrels that will be arriving for the upcoming vintage.
 As I will explain, this is much easier said than done and can become a task of monumental proportions.